Glass Mortar and Pestle Set with Pour Spout

 1. Suitable for creams, ointments and pastes

-The pouring lip on the glass mortar and pestle helps transfer compounded material into jars and tubes with less residue on the wall, which is useful when working with high-value ingredients.
+The pouring lip helps transfer prepared material into jars, tubes or small containers with less residue left on the wall.

 • Glass Mortar and Pestle for Education and Training Laboratories